What is a degree apprenticeship?

 Degree apprenticeships let you follow the apprenticeship-style career pathway (working, learning and earning) while also progressing towards a tailor-made university degree.
 This gives apprentices the opportunity to get qualified to degree level, remain debt-free and gain valuable work experience.

-During a degree apprenticeship, you will typically spend 20% of your time working towards your university qualification, and the rest of your time at your place of work.
+During a degree apprenticeship, you will typically spend 20% of your time working towards your university qualification, and the rest of your time at work.
 This might mean spending one day a week at university, or alternatively, this time might be accumulated over a whole week or semester.

 Because the time you are able to spend studying for your degree is only part-time, degree apprenticeships can take between three to six years to complete.
 However, while this is a longer route to getting degree-qualified, it does come with some benefits.
-Not only is the tuition of a degree apprenticeship programme covered by the government and your employer (as opposed to the standard £9000+ a year), but you are also paid a wage for the duration of your apprenticeship.
+For example, the tuition is covered by the government and your employer (as opposed to the standard £9000+ a year).
+Not only that, but you are also paid a wage for the duration of your apprenticeship.
 Win-win.

 How do I get a degree apprenticeship?